kitos9112/traefik-forward-auth/README.md

 ## Releases

-We recommend using the `2` tag on docker hub (`thomseddon/traefik-forward-auth:2`).
+We recommend using the `2` tag on docker hub (`kitos9112/traefik-forward-auth:2`).

-You can also use the latest incremental releases found on [docker hub](https://hub.docker.com/r/thomseddon/traefik-forward-auth/tags) and [github](https://github.com/thomseddon/traefik-forward-auth/releases).
+You can also use the latest incremental releases found on [docker hub](https://hub.docker.com/r/kitos9112/traefik-forward-auth/tags) and [github](https://github.com/kitos9112/traefik-forward-auth/releases).

 ARM releases are also available on docker hub, just append `-arm` or `-arm64` to your desired released (e.g. `2-arm` or `2.1-arm64`).

 We also build binary files for usage without docker starting with releases after 2.2.0 You can find these as assets of the specific GitHub release.

-#### Upgrade Guide

-v2 was released in June 2019, whilst this is fully backwards compatible, a number of configuration options were modified, please see the [upgrade guide](https://github.com/thomseddon/traefik-forward-auth/wiki/v2-Upgrade-Guide) to prevent warnings on startup and ensure you are using the current configuration.

 ## Usage

-#### Simple:
+### Simple

 See below for instructions on how to setup your [Provider Setup](#provider-setup).